 - A. The points won by each team are accumulated throughout the regular season competitions.
 The group's overall point winner advances to the SCGA Scratch League Wild Card Playoff or directly to the SCGA Scratch League Championship. - B. In the case of a tie between two teams at the end of the final group competition, the teams tied will each select two players to play a sudden-death aggregate playoff immediately following the conclusion of play.
 Play will be in one group of four using the 16-point game format.
 After completion of the first playoff hole, the highest point total of both teammates will determine who moves on.
 If still tied, all players will continue to an additional sudden-death playoff hole(s). - C. In the case of a tie between three teams at the end of the final group competition, the teams tied will each select three players to play a sudden-death aggregate playoff immediately following the conclusion of play.
 Play will be in three groups of three using the 9-point game format.
 After completion of the first playoff hole, the highest point total of all three teammates will determine who moves on.
 If all teams are still tied after the first playoff hole, all players from those teams will continue to an additional sudden-death playoff hole(s).
 If two teams are still tied after the first playoff hole (or additional playoff holes), the teams tied will select two players to play the next playoff hole(s) using the 16-point game format. - D. In the case of a tie between four teams at the end of the final group competition, the teams tied will each select two players to play a sudden-death aggregate playoff immediately following the conclusion of play.
 Play will be in two groups of four using the 16-point game format.
 After completion of the first playoff hole, the highest point total of both teammates will determine who moves on.
 If all teams are still tied after the first playoff hole, all players from those teams will continue to an additional sudden-death playoff hole(s).
-If three teams are still tied after the first playoff hole (or additional playoff holes), the teams tied will select three players to play the next playoff hole (or additional playoff holes), the teams tied will select two players to play the next playoff hole (or additional playoff holes), the teams tied will select two players to play the next playoff hole(s) using the 16-point game format.
+If three teams are still tied after the first playoff hole(s) in three groups using the 9-point game format.
+If two teams are still tied after the first playoff hole(s) using the 16-point game format.